-(3) Scientific Methods and Communication (4 semester course hours): In this category, the introductory seminar on scientific communication (amounting to 2 semester course hours) and two seminars for doctoral students, amounting to 1 semester course hour each, are compulsory.
-Each research group regularly conducts seminars for Ph.D. students.

-(4) Privatissimum (2 semester course hours): Each supervisor holds one private tutorial (privatissimum) for his or her Ph.D.
+- (3) Scientific Methods and Communication (4 semester course hours): In this category, the introductory seminar amounting to 2 semester course hours and two seminars for doctoral students, amounting to 1 semester course hour each, are compulsory. - (4) Privatissimum (2 semester course hours): Each supervisor holds one private tutorial (privatissimum) for his or her Ph.D.
 Students in which progress on the doctoral dissertation and current research trends in the broader scientific field are discussed.